leoramzi/Leo-Media-Renamer/README.md

 ```

 ### Search Behavior
+- For Movies:
-- For Movies: Searches and matches exact movie titles with the same year
+  - Searches and matches exact movie titles with the same year
+  - Intelligently handles title differences (e.g., colons)
+  - Provides options for mismatches
 - For TV Shows:
   - Searches specifically for TV series and mini-series
   - Matches exact year first